before80/go_docs/content/docs/ThirdPkg/viper/_index.md

 For example, given this configuration file, both `datastore.metric.host` and `datastore.metric.port` are already defined (and may be overridden).
 If in addition `datastore.metric.protocol` was defined in the defaults, Viper would also find it.

-However, if `datastore.metric` was overridden (by a flag, an environment variable, the `Set()` method, …) with an immediate value, then all sub-keys of `datastore.metric` become undefined, they are “shadowed” by the higher-priority configuration level.
+However, if `datastore.metric` was overridden (by a flag, an environment variable, the `Set()` method, …) with an immediate value, then all sub-keys of `datastore.metric` become undefined, they are "shadowed" by the higher-priority configuration level.

 Viper can access array indices by using numbers in the path.
 For example: